Save big (up to $1,875) on small business tools with our free membership, business.com+

 How to start selling online

-Whether you want to build an online business or expand your sales to an online platform, you’ve come to the right place.
-Here are five options for setting up an online store and a ballpark cost for each.
+Whether you want to build an online business or add e-commerce to your brick-and-mortar, here are five options for setting up an online store — plus approximate costs for each.

 1. Build an online store from scratch.

-If you have programming skills or have a web developer in mind, consider creating an e-commerce site to your exact specifications.
+If you have programming skills or plan to hire a developer, consider building a custom e-commerce site to your exact specifications.
 If you do want to hire professional help, ask the web developer some essential questions before choosing one.
 You and your developer will need to decide precisely how your online store should look and work.

-Once you’ve created your e-commerce site, you’ll need to choose a payment gateway or processor.
+Once you’ve created your e-commerce site, you’ll need to choose and integrate a payment gateway or processor.
 Your developer will integrate your website’s shopping cart and payment page with the payment processor.

 These are some advantages of building your own e-commerce site: